jaswingumpella/codevision/README.md

 ```

 Spring Boot reads environment variables using its relaxed binding, so any property in `application.yml` can be overridden the same way (for example `-e GIT_AUTH_USERNAME=... -e GIT_AUTH_TOKEN=...`).
 The container stores project data under `/app/data` (which includes `diagram.storage.root`), so keeping that directory on a named volume prevents losing state between restarts.
-The Docker build runs the same Maven packaging command, so the compiled React assets are already embedded and available at `/`.
+The Docker build installs Node.js 18 before running Maven, so the `npm install`/`npm run build` steps succeed even in CI (e.g., Render).
+The compiled React assets are already embedded and available at `/`.

 ### Analyze API (`POST /analyze`)